Precision limit under weak coupling with an ancillary qubit: Model and Hamiltonian

-where $t_1$ and $t_2$ are the durations of the two stages of joint unitary evolution, respectively, and $|\pm\rangle\equiv(|e\rangle\pm|g\rangle)/\sqrt{2}$ are the eigenbases of $\sigma_x$ with $|g\rangle$ and $|e\rangle$ being the ground and excited states of the ancillary qubit.
-The spin rotation $R_\alpha(\theta)=\exp(-i\theta J_\alpha)$ describes the parametric encoding into the probe spin system, where $J_\alpha=\cos\alpha J_x+\sin\alpha J_y$ is a general collective angular momentum operator lying in the $x$-$y$ equatorial plane of the Bloch sphere, oriented at an arbitrary angle $\alpha$ with respect to the $x$ axis.
-The spin rotation around an arbitrary direction could be practiced by a sequence of rotations $R_\alpha(\theta)=R_z(\alpha)R_y(\pi/2)R_z(\theta)R_y(-\pi/2)R_z(-\alpha)$, where $R_z(\pm\alpha)$ and $R_y(\pm\pi/2)$ indicate $\alpha$ and $\pi/2$ pulses applied along the $z$ and $y$ axes, respectively, and $R_z(\theta)$ could be generated by a dispersive coupling between the probe system and a to-be-measured system~\cite{meyer2001experimental,gross2010nonlinear,ockeloen2013quantum}.
-Without loss of generality, $J_\alpha$ is assumed to be polarized along the $x$ axis, such that $J_\alpha=J_x$ and $R_\alpha(\theta)=R_x(\theta)$ in Eq.~(\ref{U}).
-The projection operator $M_\pm\equiv|\pm\rangle\langle\pm|$ describes the unconditional measurement on the ancillary qubit. ``Unconditional'' means the whole process continues irrespective to the measurement outcome that would not be recorded.
+where $t_1$ and $t_2$ are the durations of the two stages of joint unitary evolution, and $|\pm\rangle\equiv(|e\rangle\pm|g\rangle)/\sqrt{2}$ are the eigenbases of $\sigma_x$ with $|g\rangle$ and $|e\rangle$ being the ground and excited states of the ancillary qubit.
+The spin rotation $R_\alpha(\theta)=\exp(-i\theta J_\alpha)$ describes the parametric encoding into the probe, where $J_\alpha=\cos\alpha J_x+\sin\alpha J_y$ is a general collective angular momentum operator lying in the equatorial plane of the Bloch sphere, oriented at an arbitrary angle $\alpha$ with respect to the $x$ axis.
+The rotation around an arbitrary direction can be practiced by a sequence of rotations $R_\alpha(\theta)=R_z(\alpha)R_y(\pi/2)R_z(\theta)R_y(-\pi/2)R_z(-\alpha)$, where $R_z(\pm\alpha)$ and $R_y(\pm\pi/2)$ indicate $\alpha$ and $\pi/2$ pulses applied along the $z$ and $y$ axes, respectively, and $R_z(\theta)$ could be generated by a dispersive coupling between the probe system and a to-be-measured system~\cite{meyer2001experimental,gross2010nonlinear,ockeloen2013quantum}.
+Without loss of generality, we assume $J_\alpha=J_x$, such that $R_\alpha(\theta)=R_x(\theta)$ in Eq.~(\ref{U}).
+The projection operator $M_\pm\equiv|\pm\rangle\langle\pm|$ describes the unconditional measurement on the ancillary qubit, where ``unconditional'' means the whole process continues irrespective to the measurement outcome that would not be recorded.
 In experiments, the measurement over the ancillary qubit, e.g., the electron spin in NV center, can be realized by the collected fluorescence~\cite{xie2021beating}.
 At the end of the entire circuit, a parity detection will be performed on either ancillary qubit or probe system (see Sec.~\ref{Phasesensitivity}).
-The output signal and its fluctuation can be used to infer the phase sensitivity about the unknown $\theta$.
+The output signal and fluctuation can be used to infer the phase sensitivity about the unknown $\theta$.